carljparker/HW4-CaJoPa-DocumentToDo/README.md

 Interestingly, I have not found StackOverflow to be very helpful at all for the material in this class.
 The most helpful resources have been NSHipster and, actually, the overview material in Apple's docs.
-Apple's reference material is pretty poor.
+Apple's reference material is poor.
 (And I say this as someone who works as a technical writer.)

 ## Ask one well-formed question or observation about the app, technologies used, or related topics. ##